r1pk/filmtab/server/README.md

   }
   ```

-  This event is sent only to users that requested current progress with `video::progress_request` event.
+  This event is sent only to users that requested current progress with `video::sync_progress_request` event.

 - `chat::message` - Chat message received from other user.
   Payload sent with this event is object with `id`, `content`, `createdAt`, `author` fields.